 Oil is produced via water-flood drive and is of good quality with 28 to 34°API gravity.
-Oil and water produced from Les Pins and Les Mimosas is transported by a pipeline network to Les Arbousiers where all the oil is trucked to the Vermilion 100% owned and operated Cazaux field.
+Oil and water produced from Les Pins and Les Mimosas is transported by a pipeline network to Les Arbousiers where water/oil separation takes place, then the oil is sent via a pipeline to Les Mimosas where all the oil is trucked to the Vermilion 100% owned and operated Cazaux field.
 The Group has a 50% interest in the pipelines connecting the fields.
-From Cazaux, oil is transported via a Vermilion owned and operated pipeline or via trucking into the Ambes terminal, north of Bordeaux.
+Concerning the Tamaris field oil and water produced areoil/water separation takes place.
+From Cazaux, oil is transported via a Vermilion owned and operated pipeline into the Ambes terminal, north of Bordeaux.